In the muscular system, muscle tissue is categorized into three distinct types: skeletal, cardiac, and smooth.

 Cardiac muscle contracts the heart to pump blood.

-What are the 3 different types of muscles in your body?
+What are the different types of muscle?

 The 3 types of muscle tissue are cardiac, smooth, and skeletal.
 Cardiac muscle cells are located in the walls of the heart, appear striated, and are under involuntary control.